osompress/genesis-author-pro/readme.txt

 == Changelog ==

+= 1.1 =
+* Added compatibility with the block editor.

 = 1.0.3 =
 * Changed ownership from StudioPress to OsomPress.
 You can read more details about it in https://osompress.com/4-new-plugins-join-osompress-family/.